 Harbour Porpoise: Easily our commonest cetacean, but they’re small and sometimes hard to see, requiring a good sea-state.
 Each Autumn large numbers gather in Switha Sound to the south of Scapa Flow for reasons we don’t understand.
 Pic of Orca splash below.

 If you would particularly like to try and see cetaceans in Orkney please let us know on booking.
 Please be aware that although Harbour Porpoise and Orca are reasonably common in Orkney, we can never guarantee sightings!
-Orca can be especially elusive, although the joy on seeing these animals is unrivalled – guests have cried on seeing orca for the first time!
+Orca can be especially elusive, although the joy on seeing these animals is unrivalled – guests have cried with emotion on seeing orca for the first time!
 To put things into some kind of perspective, we see Orca on around every other tour if we prioritise them.

 Note that some of the above pictures were taken in other Orcadian Wildlife destinations, such as Iceland and Shetland.
 All pictures taken by Sarah or Steve Sankey, © Orcadian Wildlife.